 About the Legacy Cities Initiative

-The Legacy Cities Initiative is a national network of community and government leaders working to create shared prosperity and bring attention to the common needs and collective importance of these older industrial centers.
-The initiative seeks to promote sustainable and equitable revitalization of legacy cities by convening leaders, stakeholders, and scholars; facilitating the exchange of ideas and practices; and researching and advancing new policy approaches.
+A project of the Lincoln Institute of Land Policy, the Legacy Cities Initiative is a national network of community and government leaders working to revive these older industrial centers equitably and sustainably, with a particular emphasis on smaller and mid-sized cities.
+The initiative convenes leaders, stakeholders, and scholars; facilitates the exchange of ideas and good practices; and researches and advances new policy approaches.